mediapills/cloud-custodian/docs/source/gcp/examples/dataflow-job.rst

 Custodian can audit job changes.
 Note that the ``notify`` action requires a Pub/Sub topic to be configured.

-Details about all available kubernetes resources are available at the :ref:`gcp_dataflow` page.

 To configure Cloud Pub/Sub messaging please take a look at the :ref:`gcp_genericgcpactions` page.

 In the example below, the policy checks if there are any jobs has currentState ``JOB_STATE_DONE``.